 Tip into a pestle and mortar and bash to a fine powder.
 Peel and roughly chop the ginger and garlic, pound into the mortar with the turmeric, then muddle in 1 tablespoon of oil and the vinegar.

 Using a sharp knife, chop the pork belly into rough 2cm chunks.
 Return the pan to a medium-high heat with the pork and season with a little sea salt.
 Fry for 15 minutes, or until golden all over.

 Meanwhile, peel and finely slice the onions.
-Once the pork is golden, add the curry leaves and three-quarters of your curry paste to the pan (save the rest in an airtight jar and store in the fridge).
-Toss well, then stir in the onions and cook for a further 15 minutes, or until golden, stirring occasionally.
+Once the pork is golden, add the curry leaves and three-quarters of the curry paste to the pan (save the rest for another day).
+Toss well, then add the onions and cook for a further 15 minutes, or until golden, stirring occasionally.

 Finely chop the fresh chillies, then stir into the pan with the tamarind paste and sugar.
 Transfer to the oven for around 25 minutes, or until darkened.

 Take the pan out of the oven and skim away any excess fat (store in an airtight jar in the fridge for epic roasties another day).
 Place the pan on a high heat, add 600ml of boiling water and bring to the boil, then reduce to a simmer.